ousecTic/squarify/docs/basic-math/12-multiple-step-problems-that-use-ratios-proportions-and-percents.md

 ## Simple Interest Question:

-<font size="5">You are starting a buisness in Texas.
-You borrow 20,000 from your local bank at 11% rate for 10 years.
+<font size="5">You are starting a business in Texas.
+You borrow 20,000 dollars from your local bank at 11% rate for 10 years.
 What is the interest you will pay on this loan? </font>

 ## Simple Interest Question Steps: